 Behaviour

 Between the consumers a varied behaviour towards sustainable products in supermarkets was visible.
 Although most participants expressed that they were aware of the fact that some products are more sustainable than others, they often admitted that they were not actively engaged in sustainable decision-making (ConsumerA, 2021; ConsumerB, 2021).
 Consumers reported that their decisions in the supermarket are usually based on other reasons or characteristics of the product.
-If the product happens to be sustainable, this was considered a ‘nice bonus’ (ConsumerD, 2021; ConsumerE, 2021.
+If the product happens to be sustainable, this was considered a ‘nice bonus’ (ConsumerD, 2021; ConsumerE, 2021; Carley & Yahng, 2018).
 However, some consumers claimed they preferred to buy sustainable products, in order to ‘do good’ for the world and themselves.
 The latter referring more to the indirect effects of choosing a sustainable product such as creating a healthier environment, than direct effects such as eating healthier food.
 Some consumers added that they would be inclined to buy a sustainable beer out of curiosity (ConsumerA, 2021; ConsumerC, 2021; ConsumerF)

 Zooming in on the buying behaviour of the participants when it comes to sustainable beer, similar responses were given.
 Again, a distinction was visible between those who do not actively choose for sustainable options and those who claim to prefer a sustainable alternative.
-Regardless of their actual buying behaviour, most consumers expressed that price, brand, familiarity and appearance were relevant factors which may influence their decision (ConsumerA, 2021; ConsumerB, 2021; ConsumerC, 2021; ConsumerD, 2021; ConsumerE, 2021; ConsumerF, 2021.
-The price of the beer was usually described as a demotivating factor, stating that a higher price would discourage the participant to buy sustainable beer (ConsumerA, 2021; ConsumerB, 2021; Consumer C, 2021, ConsumerE, 2021;.
+Regardless of their actual buying behaviour, most consumers expressed that price, brand, familiarity and appearance were relevant factors which may influence their decision (ConsumerA, 2021; ConsumerB, 2021; ConsumerC, 2021; ConsumerD, 2021; ConsumerE, 2021; ConsumerF, 2021; Carley & Yahng, 2018).
+The price of the beer was usually described as a demotivating factor, stating that a higher price would discourage the participant to buy sustainable beer (ConsumerA, 2021; ConsumerB, 2021; Consumer C, 2021, ConsumerE, 2021; Staples et al., 2020).
 Brand, familiarity and appearance were revealed as both demotivating and motivating factors.
 Consumers acknowledged that they were often ‘brand bound’ and were not easily inclined to choose a different, sustainable brand (ConsumerA, 2021; ConsumerE, 2021).
 Similar to the factor of familiarity, knowing that the beer will taste as preferred, was often a required assurance before buying the beer (ConsumerF, 2021).
 On the other hand, consumers additionally expected that they would be more inclined to buy a sustainable variant if it was produced by a familiar brand or if it was a familiar type of beer (ConsumerB, 2021).
 Appearance was additionally perceived as a motivating and demotivating factor (ConsumerB, 2021.
 Whereas a unique, interesting label or description could stimulate the curiosity of the consumer, it may on the contrary also raise a feeling of distrust or doubt when perceived as ‘weird’ or uncommon (ConsumerE, 2021).

 Instruments

+The instruments used by consumers to inform themselves, were investigated by focussing on communication and exchange of information between brewers and consumers.
+Although it is categorized within the instruments of consumers, it is necessary to include information from the brewers as well to gain a complete overview of the communication which takes place in between brewers and consumers.
+Therefore this paragraph will first discuss findings related to communication from the point of view from brewers.